Beach pollution

 To find out more check out this fact sheet.

 The most effective way to reduce stormwater pollution is to stop it entering the system in the first place.
-Typical activities that should be avoided at home and in the street include:
+Here are some ways you can make a difference:

 For information and tips to prevent sediment and soil from entering our stormwater drains and waterways, refer to sediment and erosion control on building sites.